-The Lunada Bay Homeowners Association (LBHOA) annually produces several seasonal events at Lunada Bay Park & Plaza.
+The Lunada Bay Homeowners Association (LBHOA) hosts several seasonal events at Lunada Bay Park.
 We are an all volunteer non-profit organization, whose efforts are supported through membership dues by Lunada Bay area residents and supporters.
 In addition to our familiar events, we advocate Lunada Bay interests with city government, encourage maintenance and preservation of our parklands & trails, pursue special projects, and make targeted donations to other community groups including our local schools.

 It takes a love of community, respect for our surroundings, and a willingness to work to improve the unique setting we live in.
 These principles form the basis of our mission:

 - Maintain and improve the quality of life in PVE and foster projects to achieve that goal